causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask172_Spring2025_Ingest_and_Analyze_Bitcoin_Prices_Using_Apache_Flink/tutorial_template/README.md

 **Purpose**: Complete forecast pipeline.

 **What it does**:
+- Uses Pyflink a apache flink framework to extract real time data and print it
 - Fetches historical BTC data using `yfinance`.
 - Trains a `NeuralProphet` model.
 - Forecasts prices for the next 365 days.